diazagustin99/prueba-taxes/README.md

 ```

 > [!CAUTION]
-> It is recommended to use it in a Linux environment, or if used on Windows, through wsl.
+> It is recommended to run in Linux or macOS environments; if used on Windows, it should be done through WSL (Windows Subsystem for Linux).

 ```bash
 # Start Containers with Laravel Sail